 From painstaking geometric lines to bold, expressive strokes, here at Bluethumb we’re proud to host a variety of talented abstract artists.
-We chatted to ten of them to about how they developed their unique artistic style and where they seek inspiration.
+We chatted to ten of 2020’s biggest about how they developed their unique artistic style and where they seek inspiration.

 An Iconic Abstract Artist: Ben Tankard

 Ben Tankard is well known for his non-figurative pieces inspired by the classic Penguin covers and other pop-culture icons.
 “I produce my abstract art by building up multiple layers of acrylic paint.
 I start with an image in mind, and usually achieve it with 5 or 6 coats of paint, though there’s always a degree of accident, with drips and spatters.
 I think the more textured the finished surface is, the better.
 Sometimes my paintings are relatively neat and tidy, and sometimes they’re quite distorted and chaotic, but because of the subject matter they’re all recognisable as part of the same series of works.

 “For the last few years I’ve been inspired by Penguin paperback books, and retro and classic boardgames like Monopoly.
 The impetus came from the work of famous 20th century artist Jasper Johns, who took everyday imagery and then transformed it into gigantic, rich, textured abstract art.
 In future I’d like to create paintings based on tarot cards, poker cards, old paint tubes, 80s video games… there’s really no end to it.”